mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 }
 ```

-Easy-peazy.
+Easy-peasy.

 #### But What About Parse?

-Sharp-eyed gophers will notice that there's a key piece missing: When is
+Sharp-eyed gophers will notice that there is a key piece missing: When is
 `flag.Parse`, or its `mcfg` counterpart, called?
 When does `addrParam` actually
 get populated?
-You can't use the redis connection until that happens, but that
+You can’t use the redis connection until that happens, but that
-can't happen inside `redis.NewConn` because there might be other components
+can’t happen inside `redis.NewConn` because there might be other components
-after `redis.NewConn` which want to set up parameters.
+after `redis.NewConn` that want to set up parameters.
 To illustrate the
-problem, let's look at a simple program which wants to set up two `redis`
+problem, let’s look at a simple program that wants to set up two `redis`
 components:

 ```go